19 March 2007 00:00 [Source: ICB]

 Website www.icis.com/conferences/ asianpolymers2007

-"With China once again providing the engine for growth across the region, it was a natural choice for us to again select Shanghai as the venue for this year's conference," said ICIS conferences director Alan Tyler.
+ICIS conferences director Alan Tyler comments: "With China once again providing the engine for growth across the region, it was a natural choice for us to again select Shanghai as the venue for this year's conference.

 "As a group, we are gaining more and more traction in China, and now [that] we hold events in the country more than half our total delegates are from the mainland."

-Tyler says that Asia's petrochemical industry is expected to be bullish in 2007, as supply will likely remain tight until at least 2008.
+Tyler says that Asia's petrochemicals industry is expected to be bullish in 2007, as supply will likely remain tight until at least 2008.

-And as chemical companies position themselves to gain access to cheaper feedstock through mergers and acquisitions, particularly in the Middle East, the polymers market could remain competitive.
+Additionally, as chemical companies position themselves to gain access to cheaper feedstock through mergers and acquisitions, particularly in the Middle East, the polymers market could remain competitive.
 In Asia, China is the fastest-growing market for chemicals.
-Consultancy firm KPMG said the country's market for petrochemicals is expected to grow more rapidly than its economy.
+Consultancy company KPMG says that the country's market for petrochemicals is expected to grow more rapidly than its economy.

 This is because it is boosted by demand from the manufacturing and construction industries, and investment in facilities.

-Growth sectors in China include plastic resins, and consumption is likely to increase 8-10%/year through 2012.
+Growth sectors in China include plastic resins, and consumption is likely to increase by between 8% and 10%/year from 2007 to 2012.

 Issues from raw material supply to the main end-user sectors will all be covered in the Asian polymers conference.